Sebukpor/multi-cancer-classification/README.md

 # Multi-Cancer Classification Tool

 ## Overview
-The **Multi-Cancer Classification Tool** is a machine learning-powered web application developed by **Team Pinnacle Pioneers**.
+The **Multi-Cancer Classification Tool** is a machine learning-powered web application developed by **DAS medhub**.
 This tool helps classify different types of cancers based on medical images, providing accurate and fast results to aid medical specialists in diagnosis.

 The application uses a **TensorFlow.js** model hosted on GitHub and can be accessed via a simple web interface.
 Users can upload medical images, and the model predicts the cancer type based on its training.

 ### Developed By:
-- **Team Pinnacle Pioneers**
+- **DAS medhub**

 ## Features
 - **Multi-Cancer Classification:** Supports classification for multiple cancer types, such as: